mantidproject/mantid/docs/source/release/v3.12.1/index.rst

 The main changes are:

-* Several fixes to the Muon Analysis GUI, including when generating the results table and fixing when fitting is disabled.
+* Several fixes to the Muon Analysis GUI, including to the results table and fit menu.
 * Several issues which caused mantid to crash have been fixed.
 * Allowing the live listener funtionality to be used outside ISIS and from the python API.
 * Fixing the header for TOPAS files.